CESNET/metacentrum-user-docs/docs/software/containers/index.md

 Assume the batch script resides in `/storage/city_N/home/user123/script.sh`.

-!!! question "Is the batch script for Singularity application any different from the script for "normal" application?"
+!!! question "Is the batch script for the Singularity application any different from the script for "normal" application?"
-    In general, no, though for a very simple script this may be the case.
-Most often you will at least need to redirect Singularity environment variables to `SCRATCHDIR`.
+    In general, no, though for a very simple script, this may be the case.
+Most often, you will at least need to redirect Singularity environment variables to `SCRATCHDIR`.
 The `--bind` and `bash -c` commands shown below may be hidden in the script, too.

 **Variant A: put Singularity-specific option on command line**